Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/user-prompt-content.md

 An image can be used to visually communicate the status or classification of the prompt displayed.
 Users can quickly differentiate an error from a warning based on the image displayed with the prompt.

 @if (avalonia) {
-The [StatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImage) property can be set to any 32x32 `IImage`.
+The [StatusImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImageSource) property can be set to any 32x32 `IImage`.

 Several common images, like those for an error or warning, are defined by the [MessageBoxImage](xref:@ActiproUIRoot.Controls.MessageBoxImage) enumeration.
-Instead of populating the [StatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImage) property, set the [StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property to one of the [MessageBoxImage](xref:@ActiproUIRoot.Controls.MessageBoxImage) values.
+Instead of populating the [StatusImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImageSource) property, set the [StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property to one of the [MessageBoxImage](xref:@ActiproUIRoot.Controls.MessageBoxImage) values.

 > [!WARNING]
-> The [StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property is ignored if the [StatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImage) property is explicitly populated.
+> The [StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property is ignored if the [StatusImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImageSource) property is explicitly populated.

 When using the [builder pattern](builder-pattern.md), the [WithStatusImage](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithStatusImage*) has one overload that accepts a custom `IImage` and another for a standard [MessageBoxImage](xref:@ActiproUIRoot.Controls.MessageBoxImage):